CIRAIG/IWP_Reborn/Methodology/Climate change.md

 temperatures (at grid level across the globe) and derived a maximum out of these 155 values.
 Crossing these local temperatures with the locations where each species resides, the niche temperature of each species was defined.
 Same species living in different places thus share the same niche temperature.
-Trisos 2020 provides these temperatures for 30,652 species across 9 taxa.
+Trisos (2020) provides these temperatures for 30,652 species across 9 taxa.
 4 taxa living on land: amphibians, birds, mammals, reptiles and 5 taxa living in the ocean: benthic marine invertebrates, corals & seagrasses, marine fishes, marine mammals and marine reptiles.

-The distribution of species (where each species resides) is taken from the data of Iordan-Vasquez et al. (2023).
+The distribution of species (where each species resides) is taken from the data of Iordan et al. (2023).
 The data is curated as 100km x 100km grid cells.
 This covers 26,648 species: birds (n = 7177), terrestrial mammals (n = 5160), terrestrial reptiles (n = 4599), amphibians (n = 5998), marine mammals (n = 117), marine reptiles (n = 61), marine fish (n = 1822), benthic marine invertebrates (n = 916), and corals and seagrasses (n = 798).
 The data originally comes from the International Union for Conservation of Nature (IUCN) and BirdLife International.
 Note that marine species living deeper than 200m were excluded from the data of Trisos.
 Literature (https://doi.org/10.1016/j.cub.2017.04.060) seems to indicate that roughly 90% of marine species live above 200m depth.
-Our sample of marine species is thus representative.
+Our sample of marine species should thus be representative.

 Since PAFs are defined as the exceedance of the niche temperature limit of each species over 5 consecutive years, we need climate models to determine what the temperature will be over the next years.
-To do so, we re-use the data from Iordan-Vasquez et al. (2023).
+To do so, we re-use the data from Iordan et al. (2023).
 They averaged 5 climate models (CESM1(CAM5), HadGEM2-ES, IPSL-CM5A-MR, MIROC5, MPI-ESM-MR) to obtain temperatures from 2010 to 2100, at a 1.875° resolution, for three climate scenarios RCP2.6, 4.5 and 8.5.
 This provides temperatures for air and ocean surface.
 The latter is used as a proxy for the total ocean temperature.